Dr Gagan Syal’s Indian curry with German beer

 There is a funny story behind Dr Gagan Syal’s book’s title “Indian Curry with German beer”, but more than that, his book is about real intercultural encounters that Dr Syal experienced in Germany.
 “All the incidents are illustrated as short stories.
 Each story is not less than a movie scene with a lot of Indo-German culture shocks,” says Dr Syal.

 Born and brought up in the small town of Faridabad in Haryana, India; Dr Syal moved to Germany and made a successful career at Mercedes-Benz.
 He gives lectures at various universities.
 His own experience and intercultural mantras helped many foreigners integrate quickly in Germany.
-Pooja Chaturvedi talked to the author about his book, how the idea came by, his life in India and Germany and about the funny story behind the book’s title.
+The author talks about his book, how the idea came by, his life in India and Germany and about the funny story behind the book’s title.

 1. Can you tell us more about the book?
 How did the idea come by?